Victoria Holt Takamine: Advocacy

-In 2001, Takamine established the PA‘I Foundation, a nonprofit organization to support Native Hawaiian artists and cultural practitioners.
+In 2001, Takamine established the PA‘I Foundation, a nonprofit organization to support Native Hawaiian artists and cultural practitioners, that now includes affordable housing for artists through a partnership with Artspace.
 She is a co-founder of the MAMo: Maoli Arts Movement, an annual festival that began in 2016, that highlights Native Hawaiian visual and performing arts.

 She has also led efforts to protect Native Hawaiian burial sites and advocated for Native Hawaiian self-determination, notably participating in demonstrations and public education around land use and cultural preservation.
 Takamine was a leading figure in protests against the desecration of Native Hawaiian sacred sites, including opposition to construction projects that threatened iwi kūpuna (ancestral remains).

 Takamine has served on the boards and advisory groups of numerous cultural and community organizations.
 In 2024, she was appointed as the first-ever Cultural Adviser to the Doris Duke Foundation’s Shangri La Museum of Islamic Art, Culture & Design, bringing her expertise in Native Hawaiian cultural practices to an institution rooted in multicultural and cross-cultural engagement.

 Through her leadership of PA‘I Foundation, she has built partnerships with local and national arts organizations, health care systems, and educational institutions.
 She has collaborated with entities such as Hawai‘i Pacific Health to integrate Native Hawaiian cultural values and practices into holistic health and wellness initiatives.
 Her advocacy often emphasizes the importance of place-based knowledge and ancestral wisdom in shaping sustainable futures for Indigenous communities.

 As a respected kumu hula and Hawaiian advocate, Takamine advances cultural sovereignty through education, policy advocacy, and artistic expression.
 Her work has been instrumental in bridging the arts and activism, using hula and Native Hawaiian aesthetics to promote awareness of Indigenous rights and social justice.

 Awards and honors

-In 2016, Takamine was awarded the National Heritage Fellowship by the National Endowment for the Arts, the highest honor in the United States for folk and traditional artists.

 In 2024, Takamine was awarded The Dorothy and Lillian Gish Prize for her "outstanding contribution to the beauty of the world and to mankind’s enjoyment and understanding of life."